 - The website may be missing the index page, or it wasn’t uploaded to the correct location.

 Index Page Misspelled:

 - The website may have the correct index page, but the file itself may be misspelled.
-For example, the word must be lowercase (with lowercase “i”)
+For example, the word must be lowercase (with a lowercase “i”)